 Q&A with Dan St. Jean

-MVP Systems Software has helped many Direct Commerce customers automate their all-channel commerce systems with JAMS.
+JAMS has helped many Direct Commerce customers automate their all-channel commerce systems.
 We’ve been in the game so long that it’s not uncommon to hear our customers refer to Ecometry, Red Prairie, and even Escalate Retail, when they call.
 Whatever you call it, Direct Commerce continues to provide the backbone for hundreds leading retail brands.

-We sat down with Dan St. Jean, MVP’s resident expert on Direct Commerce automation, to learn more about why JDA customers rely on JAMS for critical batch processing.
+We sat down with Dan St. Jean, the JAMS resident expert on Direct Commerce automation, to learn more about why JDA customers rely on JAMS for critical batch processing.

-When did MVP begin developing a workload automation solution for Direct Commerce customers?
+When did JAMS begin developing a workload automation solution for Direct Commerce customers?

 I guess you could say it was when we first developed JAMS.
 We never sat down and said “Let’s make a scheduler for Ecometry jobs.”
 We were focusing on a solution for all critical batch processes.
 Ecometry users just happened to be one of the first communities to make automation a priority.

 What are some of the challenges Direct Commerce customers have brought to you?

 There’s a wide range, but they all have one thing in common.
 Their applications don’t accommodate their unique business cycles and they’re bending over backwards to get day-to-day tasks, such as inventory reports, done.
 They need to run month-end processes, but they need a certain set of files to be present.
 Others need to run multiple accounting processes at the end of the day, but they have to wait for predecessors to complete.
 You reach a point where guessing the right time for a job to execute doesn’t make sense any more.
 You need enterprise scheduling, with dependencies, parameters, and custom calendars.

 How difficult is the transition to centralized workload automation for Direct Commerce customers?